pcoet/golang-patterns/docs/tutorials/new_project.md

 [go.mod file](https://go.dev/ref/mod#glos-go-mod-file) is, by definition, the
 root directory of the module.

-The contents of your new **go.mod** file should look something like this:
+The content of your new **go.mod** file should look something like this:

 ```
 module myproj